LabShengLi/nanome/docs/Usage.md

 ```

 ## Methylation-calling tool configuration
-By default, NANOME pipeline will execute top four performers: **Nanopolish, Megalodon, DeepSignal and Guppy**, we also provide a **NANOME concensus results** using XGBoost model trained on 20% fully methylated and unmethylated CpGs based on Megalodon and DeepSignal outputs.
+By default, NANOME pipeline will execute top four performers: **Nanopolish, Megalodon, DeepSignal and Guppy**, we also provide a **NANOME concensus results** using XGBoost model trained on all fully methylated and unmethylated CpGs based on Nanopolish, Megalodon and DeepSignal outputs.
+The model is very robust and can deal with NA values, and can make prediction if there is a prediction by any tool.

 The NANOME concensus results can cover more CpGs than any single tool, and perform a slightly better performance.
 User can supply params `--run[tool-name]` with values `true` or `false` to configure if running a specific tool.